steve3535/lnx-bootcamp-1/README.md

 the skill they all have in common is **Linux**

 My ambition is to help you land one of those jobs in the next 3 - 6 months.
-I have created this series of bootcamps around Linux and its related technologies to achieve that specific goal.
+I have created a series of bootcamps around Linux and its related technologies to achieve that specific goal.

 *Are you a traditional sysadmin that feels he is still practicing iron age techniques ?*
 *Are you a fresher that wants to step quickly into devops ?*